-Italy in February – Where to Go + Weather 2024
+Italy in February – Where to Go + Weather 2025

 Planning to visit Italy in February?
 Don’t be afraid of the cold, it’s a great time to visit!
 Here we’ll tell you all about February weather, where to go, and where to find the best Carnival celebrations!
-UPDATED JAN 2024

 Would you like to visit Italy in winter?
 Well, February may very well be the perfect month!
 The ski season is in full swing in the Alps, so if you want to hit the slopes of places like Cortina or Madonna di Campiglio, it’s a great time to visit.
 The snow is (pretty much – thanks climate change!) guaranteed, and longer daylight hours mean you’ll have more time to spend outdoors.

-Are you planning to hit cities like Florence, Naples, and Rome?
+Are you planning to visit cities like Florence, Naples, and Rome?
 February is a good month – it’s still low season, as most tourists start planning visits from April onwards.
 In Venice, February is pretty busy because of Carnival, but it’s a magical time to visit!

 Looking for winter sunshine?
 February is still a bit early for that, but you may be lucky and get some warm spells in Southern Italy.
-The water will probably be cold to swim, unless you are a true Viking!
+The water will probably be too cold to swim, unless you are a true Viking!

 All in all, February in Italy is a really great time to skip the crowds and enjoy popular sights before the tourist masses start visiting.
 Let’s have a look at February weather now – spoiler alert, it’s still pretty cold!